Sorry, you need to enable JavaScript to visit this website.

 Mulu Woldegiorgis

-Dr Mulu Woldegiorgis is a Senior Research Officer in the Building a New Life in Australia (BNLA) team, currently assessing the progress of settlement outcomes of humanitarian migrants over time.
+Dr Mulu Woldegiorgis is a Senior Research Officer in the Research & Analysis team for Ten to Men: The Australian Longitudinal Study on Male Health.
 Mulu is an epidemiologist with over 15 years of experience in research and public health practice, including designing and conducting epidemiological studies, analysing longitudinal datasets, and translating research into action for effective practice.

 She recently completed a two-year Master of Applied Epidemiology (MAE) program at ANU, during which she was placed at the Western Australia Department of Health.
 As part of her MAE program, she made significant contributions to research, including designing and conducting a Long COVID follow-up study, investigating the incidence of myocarditis after COVID-19 vaccines by tracking nearly two million individuals over time.
 She completed her PhD at Swinburne University of Technology in 2018; her PhD research focused on measurements of reproductive health indicators and disparities in access to maternal health services.